Aryaman9999/ONNX_optimisation/README.md

 - [2.
 Converting the Model to Core ML Format](#2-converting-the-model-to-core-ml-format)
 - [3.
 Accelerating Inference on Apple M1 Pro GPU](#3-accelerating-inference-on-apple-m1-pro-gpu)
 - [References](#references)
+## Steps

+1. Transfer Learning on ResNet-18

+Used a pre-trained ResNet-18 model.

+Fine-tuned it on a custom dataset for image classification.

+Saved the trained model for further optimization.

+2. Converting to ONNX Format

+Converted the trained PyTorch model to ONNX format for cross-platform compatibility.

+Defined input and output tensor names.

+Enabled dynamic axes to allow flexible batch sizes.

+3. Optimizing ONNX Model

+Applied graph optimizations such as operator fusion and constant folding.

+Used quantization techniques to reduce model size and improve inference speed.

+4. Running ONNX Model with Core ML Execution Provider

+Leveraged Apple’s Core ML Execution Provider in ONNX Runtime.

+Ran inference on Apple M1 Pro GPU for significant speed improvements over CPU executio

 ## Introduction